b1ndark/project4/README.md

 - When deployed to heroku I was having a bug with the background image as it wasn't showing in the website
   - After the conversation with tutor that helped me understand what was wrong I then uploaded the image to cloudinary and used the link instead of having it stored within static folder.

+- A lot of times that I would modify/update the models I would have errors while running the website
+  - I would have to go to ElephantSQL(PostgreSQL databases) look for typerforum app dashboard and reset its database.
+  - Then run migrations commands: "python3 manage.py makemigrations", then "python3 manage.py migrate"
+  - After create a new super user: "python3 manage.py createsuperuser"

 [**Back to the top**](#typer-forum "back_to_the_top")

 ---